Payconiq: Belgium

 In 2019, the Payconiq payment solution was integrated in KBC's mobile bank app, followed by ING Belgium, in 2020.

+Luxembourg

+Payconiq established in Luxembourg through the acquisition of the Luxembourgish fintech startup Digicash Payments, in 2017.

+In 2019, the company received its Payment Initiation Service license from the Luxembourgish regulator CSSF and some extra financing from its shareholders, amounting to EUR 20 million.

+In 2020, the five Digicash apps were rebranded to Digicash by Payconiq, as the company made all its mobile solutions in the Benelux area interoperable.
+In 2021, the Digicash merchants have started migrating to the Payconiq platform.

 The Netherlands

-Payconiq Netherlands was established in 2018, when the Payconiq mobile payment app was launched into the market, having as shareholders the main Dutch banks: ASN Bank, ING, Rabobank, Regiobank and SNS.
-The service is scheduled to be discontinued on 1 January 2022 because the supporting banks chose to focus their efforts on the competing IDEAL service.
+Payconiq Netherlands was established in 2018, when the Payconiq mobile payment app was launched into the market, having shareholders in the main Dutch banks: ASN Bank, ING, Rabobank, Regiobank, and SNS.

+In March 2021 Payconiq International was selected as technology provider for iDEAL 2.0.
+The Payconiq service itself was discontinued in the Netherlands on 1 January 2022 due to supporting banks choosing to focus their efforts on the competing iDEAL service.